The Clinical Knowledge Network (CKN) website provides access to online resources for Queensland Health staff.

 Library Officer - Thomas Ang (permanent, part time 0.66 FTE)

-In July 2001, the library moved into the new spacious location in A Block at Cairns Base Hospital.
-The classification system was changed from NLM classification scheme to Dewey Decimal Classification in 2002.
+In July 2001, the Library moved into the new larger location in A Block at Cairns Base Hospital.

 A service level agreement was signed with James Cook University in 2003.
 Under this agreement JCU provides funding to the Cairns Hospital Library for the provision of library services to all JCU Health Science students in 3rd year and above on clinical placement at the Cairns Hospital Campus.